Module 4.2: AppArmor Profiles

 # 6. Check denial in logssudo dmesg | tail -5 | grep apparmorPart 4: The Debugging Workflow (Complain Mode)

-Section titled “Part 4: The Debugging Workflow (Complain Mode)”When building complex profiles, strict enforcement often breaks applications.
-We use complain mode to observe what would have been blocked without actually stopping the process.
+Section titled “Part 4: The Debugging Workflow (Complain Mode)”When building complex profiles, strict enforcement often breaks applications before you have enough evidence.
+Use complain mode to observe what would have been blocked while letting the process continue, then return to enforce mode after you understand the rule change.

 # 1. Set to complain modesudo aa-complain /etc/apparmor.d/tmp.test-app.sh